 “After speaking with them I was speechless to discover that I was loved more than ever and that in no circumstance was this ever my fault.”

-The photo you see here was taken at Christmas time just as the abuse was all beginning.
+There is a photo of me as a child taken at Christmas time just as the abuse was all beginning.

 I look at this photo now and all I can see is the innocence, purity and beauty of a young child.
 The expectation of platonic and unconditional love, the expectation to feel protected and be curious without the fear of being manipulated or taken advantage of.
 I am reminded of the sparkle in my eyes and how happy and hopeful I was for life.